YvesDesjardins/Sentimental/README.md

 - Rename .env.public to .env and populate with your information
 - python(3) main.py
-- If you have issues with results/running, try increasing the timeout and ratelimits for PRAW -Iincrease PRAW's timeout in env/lib/praw/praw.ini, 45 has worked for me along with ratelimit 10
+- If you have issues with results/running, try increasing the timeout and ratelimits for PRAW
+  - Increase PRAW's timeout in env/lib/praw/praw.ini, 45 has worked for me along with ratelimit 10

 ## Stack
 - Python